What are the creative arts therapies?

 ITA offers individual sessions, group therapy, and in-home treatment.
 Call for more details.
 The rates for sessions held off-site are determined by a number of variables.
 Individuals and families in need of financial assistance are encouraged to apply for our financial aid.

 We also see clients through contractual agreements with many facilities throughout the Chicagoland area.
 These rates at host facilities and organizations are negotiated prior to commencement of services.
 Feel free to tell administrators and health care workers about our services.
 They may be interested in bringing ITA to their facilities as well.

 Will my medical insurance pay for these services?

-We can supply you with a special invoice with codes to send to other insurance companies if you do not have BCBS, but it essentially remains your responsibility to pay for the services in full each month.
+We can supply you with a special invoice with codes to send to other insurance companies if you do not have BCBS or Aetna, but it essentially remains your responsibility to pay for the services in full each month.
 The insurance company will then reimburse you once they have received all of the required documentation.
 They are more likely to reimburse you if you can gain pre-approval for the service before starting the therapy.
 Call your insurance company to find out if they cover art, music, drama, or dance/movement therapy.
 Explain that although not all of our therapists are “licensed” by the State of Illinois, we are certified and registered through our national organizations and certification boards.
 You can talk to your therapist to find out if he/she possesses an additional license which some insurance companies may require for reimbursement.
 The fields of creative arts therapy are growing in scope and understanding by third party payers, but we still have a ways to go in the medical insurance industry.